rhow/dotfiles/README.md

 * Use the Keyboard icon in the tray

 ## Cap Locks
-To set caplocks to control key - added to .bashrc file setxkbmap -option caps:ctrl_modifier
+To set caplocks to control key for terminal, added the following to .bashrc file:
+* `setxkbmap -option caps:ctrl_modifier`
 * I'd like to switch the `cntl+f` and `alt+f` functions in a terminal
 * I'd like to switch the `cntl+b` and `alt+b` functions in a terminal

+Limitation to this is that it only works on local terminals, doesn't apply when ssh-ing to other machines.

+Instead using the `gnome-tweak-tool`, and under *Typing* set _CapLocks to additional Cntl_

 ## i3wm
 For some reason with i3wm, the brightness function keys become disabled.
 They working Unity.